184 PHOTOS, A NEWSLETTER & TWO BOOKLETS IN THIS SECTION BY KEN JOHNSON

 Special thanks is given to Tony Banham for identifying the many Hong Kong photos.
 Tony is the author of three books on the war in Hong Kong, with a fourth (and probably several more) being researched.
 Please see his fascinating website Hong Kong War Diary.
 Because of his information, I've been able to re-group many of the photos into several Hong Kong sections.

-December 17, 2014 : Thanks also to Gehan Pinto who has the Old Ceylon history page on Facebook.
+December 17, 2014 : Thanks also to Gehan Pinto, who had the now vanished Old Ceylon history page on Facebook.
 He kindly sent me modern versions of many of the Ceylon photos and also helped me sort out those taken in Egypt.
 (This Canadian didn't know date palms don't grow in Sri Lanka).

 March, 2015 : Thanks also to Russell Hodgkin.
 He clued me in to the fact that the negative numbers of the official photos are in order of occurrence, so arranging them in negative number order would show the progression of the voyage from start to finish.
 This insight also enabled us to identify many previously unknown locations.